-- A. UMSL-PD will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus. - 1.
-Confirmation of a significant emergency or dangerous situation may be made by a member of the police department.
+- A. UMSL-PD will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus. - Confirmation of a significant emergency or dangerous situation may be made by a member of the police department.
 Emergency Notifications to the campus are authorized and required when a member of the police department can confirm the occurrence of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students or employees on campus. - a.
 The decision to send an emergency notification rest first with on-duty Watch Commander/Supervisor who may confer and consult with other Command members.
 At the time of a developing emergency the Watch Commander/Supervisor may direct the dispatcher to make the notification.
 However, should unforeseen situations occur; dispatchers, Watch Commanders, Supervisors or other Command members may initiate Emergency Notifications without the delay of any pending prior authority. - b.
 The UMSL-PD will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system.
 However if in the professional judgment of responsible authorities notification will compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency the notification may be delayed.
 Should the larger community require emergency notification that task shall be performed by Associate Vice Chancellor University Marketing and Communication. - B.UMSL conducts an annual emergency response and evacuation test.
 This test may be announced or unannounced.
 During our test the Emergency Notification System (ENS) publicizes our emergency response and evaluation procedures.
-For information about the BEST program please contact the UMSL Police Department 314-516-5155.